 Monitoring and reporting

 In accordance with our Climate Change policy, we measure, monitor and report aspects of our business that contribute to climate change and we strive to reduce, minimise and offset these activities.
 We also report in terms of the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines and participate in the CDP’s reporting initiatives (the group has also completed the CDP Climate Change Disclosure and CDP Water Disclosure).
-As a signatory to the United Nations Global Compact, Barloworld also submits an annual COP report (see also: Barloworld’s alignment to the United Nation’s Sustainable Development Goals).
+See also: Barloworld’s alignment to the United Nation’s Sustainable Development Goals.

 Materials are sourced from OEMs and other suppliers and are used to support the retail and service aspects of the group’s operations.